sanju9645/multi-selectbox-js/README.md

 - **Tag Display Control:** Limit visible tags with interactive "+ X more" indicator
 - **Automatic Sync:** All changes sync with the hidden `<select>` element
 - **Public API:** Helper methods `selectAll()`, `clearAll()`, and `getSelectedTags()`
-- **Multiple Instances:** Each instance is independent and encapsulated
+- **Multiple Instances:** Each instance is independent and encapsulated with unique IDs
 - **No Dependencies:** Pure vanilla JavaScript with no external dependencies
 - **Auto CSS Injection:** CSS is automatically loaded - no manual CSS import needed
+- **Form-Ready:** Multiple select boxes can be used in a single form without conflicts

 ## Installation